 Gender equality is a real driver of development, significantly enhancing the effectiveness of programmes, projects and initiatives.
-The Secretariat of the Convention on Biological Diversity developed a Gender Plan of Action in 2008 that defines the Secretariat’s role in stimulating and facilitating efforts, both in-house and with partners and Parties at the national, regional, and global levels, to overcome constraints and take advantage of opportunities to promote gender equality within its work.
+The Secretariat of the Convention on Biological Diversity has developed a 2015-2020 Gender Plan of Action, which defines the Secretariat’s role in stimulating and facilitating efforts, both in-house and with partners and Parties at the national, regional, and global levels, to overcome constraints and take advantage of opportunities to promote gender equality within its work.
 It also sets out actions that may be undertaken by Parties to mainstream gender in work under the Convention.
 This Plan builds on the earlier Gender Plan of Action adopted by the ninth Conference of the Parties (COP 9).

-The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization, whose preamble calls for the participation of women in decision- and policy-making surrounding access and benefit-sharing.
-The text also contains several explicit references to the role of indigenous women and local communities.
+The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization, adopted at COP 10, calls for the participation of women in decision- and policy-making surrounding access and benefit-sharing in its preamble.
+The text also contains several explicit references to the role of women, and in particular, indigenous women and local communities.

-Finally, Article 26 of the Cartegena Protocol on Biosafety allows parties to take socio-economic considerations, including gender issues, into account in decision-making on living modified organism and their impacts.
+Finally, Article 26 of the Cartegena Protocol on Biosafety enables Parties to take socio-economic considerations into account in decision-making on living modified organism and their impacts.
 Such considerations can and should include considerations of gender equality.